sylikc/jpegview/current/readme.txt

 New features:
 - Toggle screen with Ctrl-F12 on multiscreen systems
-- Window mode, toggle between window mode and full screen mode with Ctrl-W
+- Window mode, toggle between window mode and full screen mode with Ctrl-W The window mode can be made default in INI file and the starting window size can also be set in the INI

 [1.0.16.1] (repack - binary files equal to 1.0.16)